 Multiple test suites – test sequence configuration

-- If you have multiple projects with multiple test suites, you can select which project you want to configure the test sequence for here.
+- If you have multiple projects with multiple test suites, select the project to configure here.

 - By default, the current test project is pre-selected.